 This is by design.

-Trying to reduce gun deaths without this information is like trying to decrease freeway deaths without having any information on the number of car crashes or research on the effects of seatbelts.
+Trying to reduce gun deaths without this information is like trying to decrease freeway deaths without having any information on the number of car crashes or research on the effects of seat belts.

-Fortunately, universities and private philanthropies, like our organization, Arnold Ventures, have stepped up to try to fill the research gap.
+Fortunately, universities and private philanthropies, such as our organization, Arnold Ventures, have stepped up to try to fill the research gap.
 The nonpartisan National Collaborative on Gun Violence Research, which was launched in 2018 with support from Arnold Ventures and other funders, has awarded more than $21 million for more than 44 research projects on topics ranging from intimate partner violence to suicides to self-defense.
 But even this is a drop in the bucket for a public health problem so pervasive and unrelenting in its death toll.

-A 2021 report by Health Management Associates (HMA), supported by Arnold Ventures and the Joyce Foundation, found that it would cost approximately $600 million over five years to conduct the most critical pieces of research and build out the necessary data infrastructure to collect accurate information on deaths and injuries caused by firearms.
+A 2021 report by Health Management Associates, supported by Arnold Ventures and the Joyce Foundation, found that it would cost approximately $600 million over five years to conduct the most critical pieces of research and build out the necessary data infrastructure to collect accurate information on deaths and injuries caused by firearms.

 Most of the proposed funding—roughly $475 million—would be needed to answer the 100 critical gun research questions identified by a Joyce Foundation Expert Advisory Panel.
-The rest would support implementation of the NORC Expert Panel’s recommendations for improving U.S. firearms data infrastructure at a state and federal level (NORC is a social research organization based at the University of Chicago).
+The rest would support implementation of the NORC Expert Panel’s recommendations for improving U.S. firearms data infrastructure at state and federal levels (NORC is a social research organization based at the University of Chicago).
 This includes steps such as supporting local compliance with the National Incident-Based Reporting System, tracking nonfatal gunshot injuries and improving the timeliness of available data.

 We’re already seeing progress on the funding front.
-After clarifying the meaning of the Dickey Amendment, Congress allocated $50 million over the past two federal budgets to the Centers for Disease Control and Prevention and the National Institutes of Health to further gun violence research.
+After clarifying the meaning of the Dickey Amendment, Congress allocated $50 million over the past two federal budgets to the CDC and the National Institutes of Health to further gun violence research.
 A bill that would install some firearm safety measures is also moving forward in Congress.
-It’s an admirable start, but the absence of 20 years of research into gun violence and resulting public policy has left us without lifesaving answers at a time when we need them the most.
+It’s an admirable start, but the absence of 20 years’ worth of research into gun violence—and the public policy it might have led to—has left us without lifesaving answers at a time when we need them the most.

 We hear about the people who suffer from gun violence and the politicians charged with setting things right, but there is another story that needs to be told, too.
 This is a story about how data, research and evidence have been used throughout history to address critical matters of public health and save American lives.
 It is a story about how we can help stop gun violence.
 The Bruen decision leaves plenty of room for evidence-based gun regulations.
 No matter what the Supreme Court has ruled, a well-grounded scientific basis for gun policy is more important than ever—and only the federal government has resources at the scale needed to meet the challenge.